Approximate reading time: 12 minutes

 I had the opportunity to be in Quito for three months.
 Sober and realistically analyzed, I must say, that it was a valuable experience in my life.
-Read here five analytical reasons to live in Quito, but on the other hand as well five reasons that made me leave the city again.
-I want to be equilibrated and balanced as the equator.
+Read here five analytical reasons to live in Quito, but on the other hand five reasons that made me leave the city again.
+I want to be equilibrated and balanced as the equator itself.

 First reason to live in Quito: You will be delighted by the food